-- Intake assessment This assessment has two components: screening and response priority.
+- 1) Intake assessment This assessment has two components: screening and response priority.
 These components are used to help the hotline worker determine if a CPS response is needed, based on local legal and regulatory requirements, and if they should be a Priority 1, Priority 2, or D.R. assignment.
 At this time, CACD is in agreement with implementing this tool. - 2) Safety assessment This assessment provides a structure for assessing the presence of immediate danger to a child.
 Workers will use this guide as a support in making decisions about whether a child may remain in the home with no intervention, may remain in the home with a protection plan in place, or must be taken into protective custody.
 Use of this tool will help to provide consistency in decision making across the state.
 This tool is to be documented with 24 hours of first contact with the victim or identified children, when there is a change in family conditions, if there is a change in the initial safety decision, and when a recommendation is made to close an in-home case. - 3) Risk assessment This is an actuarial assessment that looks at a range of family characteristics including number of prior referrals, children's ages, and caregiver behaviors that demonstrate a strong correlation with subsequent child abuse and neglect referrals to classify families by their likelihood of future involvement with the system.
 This risk assessment classifies families in low, moderate, high, and intensive risk levels.
 Workers will use this guide as a support in making decisions about case opening and intensity of services. - 4) Case planning tool This was formerly known as the family strengths and needs assessment.
 This tool provides a reference to ensure that all workers consider each family's strengths and needs in a clear, consistent manner and helps identify priority areas to address in the case plan. - 5) Reunification assessment This tool is used when at least one child is in out-of-home care.
 This tool helps ensure that local and federal policy regarding reunification, permanency planning, and termination of parental rights are effectively translated into practice.
-The presumptive guidelines behind this tool are based on risk of future maltreatment, demonstrated parenting interest and involvement in their children's lives, and safety of the home environment. - 6) Risk reassessment This tool is used for in-home cases and is used at regular intervals (i.e., every 90 days).
+The presumptive guidelines behind this tool are based on risk of future maltreatment, demonstrated parenting interest and involvement in their children's lives, and safety of the home environment.

+6) Risk reassessment - This tool is used for in-home cases and is used at regular intervals (i.e., every 90 days).
 This tool helps guide a worker in making decisions regarding whether a case should remain open; and if so, at what level or intensity of services.

 Due to the transition to a CCWIS system taking several years, CRC is hosting these tools in their data collection system.
-The current plan is that as the CCWIS system is being built they will be integrated into our new system.
+The current plan is that as the CCWIS system is being built they will be integrated into this new system.
 These tools will help improve consistency and accuracy in assessing and addressing risk and safety.
+These tools will be implemented in phases as each tool is customized for Arkansas based on state laws and preferred language.
+Each tool will be tested for inter-rater reliability.
+The intake assessment will be the first tool to be implemented in early 2020.
+In the meantime, DCFS will continue using the current Health and Safety Assessment which is comprised of three parts: The Health and Safety Checklist, Safety Planning, and Risk Assessment.